 - An interactive computer-based intervention to increase condom use: intervention development and pilot trial.
 Funded by National Institute of Health Research (NIHR)

 I collaborate closely with researchers in electronic engineering to develop integrated hardware and software online systems with an aim to solve people’s and societal problems through smart technology.
 I have recently completed a project developing a tangible interface using RFID tag on day-to-day objects that allows people with dementia to immerse in a 3D virtual world for reminiscence.
-I am currently working on a project developing sensing device to detect plant’s well being for amateur urban farmers in collaboration with plant physiologist.
-I am also part of the Kent Speech and Swallowing Group, designing and developing low cost monitoring devices and 3D visualisation for biofeedback for Dysphagia therapy.
-A recent project involves collaboration with a Thai university designing low cost sensing devices for children for science education.
+I am also part of the Kent Speech and Swallowing Group, designing and developing low cost monitoring devices using skin-like sensors and 3D visualisation for biofeedback for Dysphagia therapy.
+A recent project involves the use of skin-like EMG and EEG sensors for eating behaviour tracking and real time wheelchair control.

 - Investigation of Virtual Worlds as a Platform to Support the Healthy Ageing of Older Persons

 - Investigation into the use of Social Networks amongst Adolescents in regards to Peer Aggression and Cyberbullying

 - Detection and Monitoring of Emotional States using Brain Computer Interfaces

 - Analysis of Energy Conservation through Product-Integrated Persuasive Feedback using a Smart Sensor in a University Campus

 - Kinetic User Interfaces and Multiuser 3D Virtual Worlds for Older People

 - Autonomously Assessing Influence of an Individual based on their Social Networks Postings

 - Co-creating digital sculpture with people with dementia